electricherd/audiobookfinder/README.md

 * architecture (modules), did some rework with file structure but it is not yet perfect in Rust, really.
 Now the code is better hidden inside a library... this gives some more opportunities
 * high-level functionality of different crates
 * including/using different crates (I don't want to reinvent the wheel)
+* Generics: a little bit about and how to use Generics, really nice, a bit difficult to search and fully adapt for but clear in its usage and powerful!!
 * in-code documentation (well, small yet)
 * easy command-line (always was looking for that, nice: [clap](https://github.com/kbknapp/clap-rs))
 * channel/thread communication